Whadup/arxiv_learning/docs/index.md

 ## Preprocessing

-We have published our preprocessing pipeline at [https://github.com/Whadup/arxiv_library](https://github.com/Whadup/arxiv_library).
+We have published our data processing pipeline as a standalone python library at [https://github.com/Whadup/arxiv_library](https://github.com/Whadup/arxiv_library).
 {% comment %}
 ## Models